Evaluating the Robustness of Trigger Set-Based Watermarks Embedded in Deep Neural Networks: Evaluation

 Table~\ref{tab:evasion} summarizes the detection accuracies of evasion attacks.
 We balanced the number of key images and regular images when measuring the detection accuracy so that the baseline detection accuracy is 50\%.
 These regular images were taken from the training set so that they would not overlap with the images used to train the autoencoders.
 A high detection accuracy implies that the adversary can successfully reduce the trigger set recall without losing test accuracy.

-Note in the table that 32 target models out of 40 can successfully evade the verification process as they reported at least 85\% detection accuracies.
-This is not surprising as only two out of the 10 previous studies have considered evasion attacks in their adversarial evaluation.
-Among the two previous studies that considered evasion attacks, \wmexp is robust against this attack, as shown in the table.
+As shown in the table, detection accuracies against the TinyImageNet models are lower than those against the other models.
+Since we train an autoencoder for each class, the number of training instances to train each autoencoder becomes extremely limited (e.g., 25 images) when attacking the TinyImageNet models.
+Nevertheless, note in the table that 38 target models out of \nummodels can successfully evade the verification process as they reported at least 85\% detection accuracies.
+This is not surprising as only three out of the \numwm previous studies have considered evasion attacks in their adversarial evaluation.
+Among the three previous studies that considered evasion attacks, \wmexp is robust against this attack, as shown in the table.
 This is because it takes key images from exactly the same distribution as the regular images used for training \wmexp.
 However, \wmencoder was vulnerable to evasion attacks in our settings, even though a previous study~\cite{li:acsac:2019} demonstrated its robustness against this attack scenario.
-That is, the previous study took a naive approach to conducting evasion attacks so that it failed to demonstrate a meaningful upper bound on its robustness against evasion attacks (see Appendix \ref{s:eval-cause}).
+That is, the previous study took a naive approach to conduct evasion attacks so that it failed to demonstrate a meaningful upper bound on its robustness against evasion attacks (see Supplemental Material~3~\cite{lee:tdsc-sup:2022}).